Best Front Alternatives 2026: Lower-Cost Inbox

 Pricing: Free (solo, limited), $14/user/month (Productive), $18/user/month (Business).
 Annual billing.

-Best for: teams of 2-30 people that want collaborative email without the Front price.
+Ideal for teams of 2-30 people that want collaborative email without the Front price.
 Particularly strong for agencies managing multiple client inboxes.

-Help Scout — best for customer support
+Help Scout: best for customer support

 If the primary use case is customer support (rather than mixed sales and support), Help Scout is better designed for the job.
 The conversation interface is cleaner for support workflows than Front's email-client-inspired design, the knowledge base (Docs) is included at all paid tiers, and per-seat pricing is more predictable.

-Help Scout's Beacon widget — a web-based chat and help widget — is included and well-designed.
+Help Scout's Beacon widget, a web-based chat and help widget, is included and well-designed.
 The AI Summarize feature generates summaries of long conversations for context handoffs.
 For teams where the support inbox is the primary need and internal email management is secondary, Help Scout offers more support-specific value per dollar.

 Pricing: $25/user/month (Standard), $45/user/month (Plus), $75/user/month (Pro).

-Hiver — best for Gmail users
+Hiver: best for Gmail users

 Hiver is the only tool on this list that lives entirely inside Gmail.
 Rather than a separate app, Hiver adds shared inbox functionality as a Gmail extension.
 Teams see assignments, notes, and status without leaving the inbox they already know.
 There is no new interface to learn.